RakshithaK11/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 To write a C program to find and display the priority of the operator in the given Postfix expression

 ## Algorithm
-1.Start from the right of the prefix expression.
+1.Scan the postfix expression from left to right.
-2.Scan each symbol from right to left.
+2.If the symbol is an operand, push it onto the stack.
-3.If operand, push it onto the stack.
+3.If the symbol is an operator, pop two operands from the stack.
-4.If operator, pop two operands, apply the operator, and push the result.
+4.Apply the operator to the operands and push the result back onto the stack.
-5.After the scan, the result will be on top of the stack—pop and print it.
+5.After the scan, pop and print the final result from the stack.
 ## Program:
 ~~~
 /*